 Alternatively, DMSB approved front forks from IDM series partners may be installed.
-DMSB approved fork bridges from IDM series partners may be installed in conjunction with the original offset of the concerned motorcycle.
+DMSB approved fork bridges from IDM series partners may be installed but they must be installed in conjunction with the original offset of the concerned motorcycle.

 10.3.
 Rear fork (Swing-arm)